Funding the Search for Extraterrestrial Intelligence with a Lottery Bond: Conclusion

 \subsection{Acknowledgments}

 I thank Jill Tarter, Robin Hanson, Ravi Kopparapu, Seth Baum, Sanjoy Som, Michael Busch, Brendan Mullan, and Biff Robillard for helpful suggestions and comments.
 Any opinions are those of the author alone.
-No funding was used to support the development of this proposal.
+This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.